THANK YOU FOR VIEW OUR BLOG...

 Use of cable is economical.

-Network can slow down in heavy traffic.
+Network can slow down

 Media is inexpensive & easy to work with.